Analytics-at-Sauder/Instructions/WorkFlow.md

 Make sure that your project follows the instruction of the template so all the projects will have a similar format and will look nice and clean

-### Step 2 : Download your Jupyter Notebook as a Markdown file
+### Step 2 : Convert you Jupyter notebooks to Markdown and into the Website repository

 - Once you finished editing you Jupyter Notebook, save it as a Markdown file using the terminal (do not do it directly within the Notebook otherwise the images would not be automatically organized in a sub-folder.